ZenglerLab/MIND-/1. Guild-Based Microbiome Classification and Predictions of Competition in a SynCom/README.md

-# TE-based Functional Profiling and Prediction of Microbial Interactions (MI)
+# Prediction of Microbial Interactions (MI) in a SynCom

 _Note: The following scripts need to be run in sequence._
 _Note: Before running these scripts, users should modify the path of any data table import or export to match location of corresponding files in their system_